SalesforceLabs/OrgCheck/docs/install.md

 ## Step 1: URLs for the installation

-OrgCheck is available on the AppExchange as a manage package, or, freely as an unlocked package.
+OrgCheck is available on the **AppExchange**, or, as a **standalone package**.

 ### AppExchange (recommanded)

-Go to the AppExchange or go directly to [sfdc.co/OrgCheck-InstallToday-AppExchange](https://sfdc.co/OrgCheck-InstallToday-AppExchange)
+Go to the AppExchange and serach for "OrgCheck" or "Technical Debt", you will find it.

-URL to install Salesforce packages on the AppExchange contain the Salesforce ID of the listing.
-To insure you always **point to the newest version**, we are masking you this detail by using a redirection.
+Alternativelly you can go directly to [sfdc.co/OrgCheck-InstallToday-AppExchange](https://sfdc.co/OrgCheck-InstallToday-AppExchange)

-After selecting the previous URL, you were redirected to Salesforce servers.
+After selecting the previous URL, you will be redirected to Salesforce servers for authentication.
 If you were not yet authenticated, you will have to sign on using your credentials.

+Note: if you had the **standalone package** already installed in you org, you will need to remove it first from your org, and then try again to install the app from AppExchange.

-### Unlocked Package (alternative)
+### Standalone Package (alternative)

 Go to one of the following URLs depending on the nature of the organization you want to install **OrgCheck**.